omeka/classic-enduser/docs/Plugins/Reports.md

-A report generates a named set of items in Omeka.
+A report generates a named set of items in Omeka Classic.
 You can create reports that encompass all items in the system, or choose to report on one specific item, or anything in between.
 Reports will automatically update as new items are added to Omeka.

 Reports and Bar Codes plugin allows users to create reports of Omeka items in an HTML list and a PDF of QR codes [QR Codes](http://en.wikipedia.org/wiki/QR_Code), (10 per page, by default) as well as other formats you can customize in the plugin files.